joesouber/LSTM_BBE/README.md

 This version integrated an agent called LSTMBettingAgent to the original 'betting_agents.py' file in the Application folder.
 This agent uses the models trained from (https://github.com/joesouber/DeepLearningBBE_modeltraining/tree/main) to make the prediction.
 Moreover, this version also adapted a function called 'getXGboostTrainData' to 'session_stats.py' file to collects/gather data for LSTM model training.

+"createcores" and "launch8cores" are files that can be adjusted for your needs.
+They implement a parallel processing procedure accross avaliable CPU cores.

 Basic steps for running the BBE (Bristol Betting Exchange):
 1. In config.py -> Initialize the agents list.
 Below is the example of agents list: agents = [('Agent_Opinionated_Random', 10), ('Agent_Opinionated_Leader_Wins', 10),